 Marie Anchordoguy is a professor in the Jackson School of International Studies and specializes in the political economy of Japan.
 She received her undergraduate, masters and Ph.D. degrees from the University of California, Berkeley.
 Her research is focused primarily on the key institutions and policies of Japan’s capitalist system.
-Her latest book, Reprogramming Japan: The High Tech Crisis Under Communitarian Capitalism (Cornell University Press, 2005), was recently published in Japanese as “Nihon Keizai no Sai-Sekkei: Kyōdōtai Shugi to Haiteku sangyō no mirai.”
-It examines how the performance of Japan’s high-tech electronics industries and the economy as a whole are affected by the socially embedded nature of Japan’s capitalist system, which she calls “communitarian capitalism”.
-Anchordoguy has also published a number of articles in journals such as Business History Review, Research Policy, International Organization, and The Political Science Quarterly.
-Her current research is on entrepreneurship in Japan.
-She is Chair of the Japan Studies Program and co-editor of The Journal of Japanese Studies.
-Anchordoguy teaches an introductory course on contemporary Japan and graduate and undergraduate courses on Japanese business and technology and Japan’s political economy, and science, technology and innovation in East Asia.
+Her book, Reprogramming Japan: The High Tech Crisis Under Communitarian Capitalism (Cornell University Press, 2005), was published in Japanese in 2011 as “Nihon Keizai no Sai-Sekkei: Kyodotai Shihon Shugi to Haiteku sangyo no mirai.”
+Anchordoguy is currently researching the political economy of entrepreneurship, venture capital, and high-tech start-ups in Japan.
+She has also published a number of chapters in books and articles in journals such as Business History Review, Research Policy, International Organization, and The Political Science Quarterly.
+She was Chair of the Japan Studies Program (2000-2007, 2012-2014) and co-editor of The Journal of Japanese Studies (2004-2014).
+Anchordoguy teaches an introductory course on contemporary Japan, and graduate and undergraduate courses on Japanese business and technology, Japan’s political economy, and science, technology and innovation in East Asia.

-Donald C. Hellmann is a professor in the Jackson School of International Studies and the Department of Political Science and director of the Institute for International Policy (IIP).
+Donald C. Hellmann is a professor emeritus in the Jackson School of International Studies and the Department of Political Science and director of the Institute for International Policy (IIP).
 He received his undergraduate education at Princeton University and holds M.A. and Ph.D. degrees in political science from the University of California, Berkeley.
 Hellmann has been a member of the University of Washington faculty since 1967.
-Since 1994, he has been director of the University’s APEC Study Center and from 1994–96 he served as chair of the US Consortium of APEC Study Centers.
+Since 1994, he has been director of the University’s APEC Study Center and from 1994–2000 he served as chair of the US Consortium of APEC Study Centers.
 In these capacities, and using the Institute for International Policy (a university-wide unit of which he was the director), he took the lead in the creation of a region-wide consortium of universities and research centers devoted to cooperative research and practical initiatives regarding regional policy, technology, and development issues in the Pacific Rim.
-He is currently working on a book concerning integrating Asia into the global political economy and on the creation of an institution on energy cooperation in Northeast Asia.
+He is currently working on a book concerning integrating Asia into the global political economy.
 Hellmann has written or edited six major books on Asia and international relations and published more than sixty articles and monographs.
 His publications include Japanese Domestic Politics and Foreign Policy (University of California Press, 1969) and From APEC to Xanadu: The Pacific Challenge to the Global Political Economy, which he co-authored with Kenneth B. Pyle (M.E.
 Sharpe, 1998).
-Hellmann teaches courses on Japanese government and politics, and, U.S. foreign policy as well as the international relations of Northeast Asia.
+Hellmann teaches courses on Japanese government and politics, and, U.S. foreign policy as well as the international relations of East Asia.

 Akiko Iwata is a lecturer of Japanese language in the Department of Asian Languages and Literature.
 Iwata received her first M.A. in English as Second Language from the University of Minnesota in 2001 and her second M.A. in Japanese language pedagogy from Columbia University in 2002.
 Her research focuses on language acquisition, especially development of authentic materials for advanced-level learners.
 She has taught beginning to advanced-level Japanese language courses in the US and English language courses in Japanese junior and senior high school.